Equipment Management

 Advantages of Renting Equipment

-- Access to the best equipment: Having access to better equipment that would be too expensive to buy outright.
+• Access to the best equipment: You can use machines that would be too expensive to buy outright.

-- Keep savings flowing: You don’t have to spend all of your savings or take out a loan to buy the asset.
+• Keep savings flowing: No need to drain your reserves or take out a loan to acquire the asset.

 Disadvantages of Renting Equipment